The Ranch

 Health insurance: The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
 The ranch carries Workman’s Compensation to cover injuries incurred on the job.
 But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.

 Vehicles: We will train you to operate vehicles and equipment on the ranch including pickups, pulling trailers, operating 4 wheelers, tractors, loaders and stationary equipment.
 If you have experience, the training period will be short, if not, we will help you achieve our desired level of competence.
+If it is apparent that you are not gaining proficiency on necessary equipment then instruction will cease and you will be expected to walk or do that work by hand.

-Personal vehicle: While apprentices will not be asked to use a personal vehicle for work purposes, the apprentice will need the flexibility of his or her own vehicle on their days off in order to run personal errands such as purchasing groceries and for travel.
+Personal vehicle: While apprentices will not be asked to use a personal vehicle for work purposes, the apprentice will need the flexibility of his or her own vehicle on their days off to run personal errands such as purchasing groceries and for travel.

 Additional items apprentice should bring: The apprentice should bring any personal items, bedding, towels and work gear.
 We are on the east slope of the Crazy Mountains in the Chinook Zone.
 Temperatures can change dramatically during the course of the day so layered clothing is a great idea so you can adjust for comfort as the day progresses.
 Sturdy footwear, muck boots, hats, sunscreen and gloves all see a lot of use.
 We provide irrigation boots and your first pair of fencing gloves.

-Living at Indreland Ranch: The Indreland Ranch is located approximately 13 miles north of Big Timber, Montana, 75 miles from Bozeman and 100 miles from the largest city in the state, Billings.
+The Indreland Ranch is located approximately 13 miles north of Big Timber, Montana, 75 miles from Bozeman and 100 miles from the largest city in the state, Billings.
 Big Timber has a mid-size grocery store, a natural food store, and a variety of small businesses including a few good restaurants and bars, clothing store with quality work gear, hardware store, auto parts store, and a brew pub.
 Livingston is about 50 miles from the ranch and is a bigger small town with 2 large chain grocery stores.
 Bozeman is the fastest growing city in Montana and has a very trendy Main Street with a variety of restaurants, coffee shops, art galleries and theaters.
 There are frequent live music performances.
 Bozeman is also home to Montana State University.

 We are close to Yellowstone National Park, the Beartooth Absaroka Wilderness, and abundant public lands for fishing, hunting, hiking, backpacking and camping.
 You can be at the Trailhead of Big Timber canyon in the Crazy Mountains in about ½ hour.
 From there, it is a short walk to the falls.
 We are also members of the nearby Glasston Lake boat club and try to frequent the lake for water skiing and a BBQ occasionally on a hot summer afternoon.
 There are several small ponds and streams on the ranch that can be used for kayaking, canoeing, fishing and swimming.
 Besides the occasional elk, black bear, mountain lion and bobcat, there is an abundance of wildlife living on the ranch including deer, antelope, coyotes, fox, badgers, snakes, skunks, racoons, gophers, rodents of all types, many bird species, pollinator insects, earthworms and the associated microscopic soil biology alive and well under our feet.
 We strive to observe this system and learn from it!